LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

 .. member:: date->difference(when, ...)

    Calculates the duration between two date objects.
-The first paramater must be a valid value that can be cast as a date.
+The first parameter must be a valid value that can be cast as a date.
 By default, this method returns a duration object, but will return an integer time value if one of the following optional parameter is specified: ``-millisecond``, ``-second``,